-The Company presents right-of-use assets that do not meet the definition of investment property in 'other noncurrent assets' and lease liabilities in 'other non-current liabilities' and in 'other current liabilities' in the statement of financial position.
+The Company presents right-of-use assets that do not meet the definition of investment property in 'other non-current assets' and lease liabilities in 'other non-current liabilities' and in 'other current liabilities' in the statement of financial position.

-The Company has selected not to recognise right-of-use assets and lease liabilities for short-term leases.
-The Company recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.
+As permitted by IFRS 16, the Company does not recognise right-of-use assets and lease liabilities for leases of low-value assets and short-term leases.
+Payments associated with these leases are recognised as an expense on a straight-line basis over the lease term.